ComplexPlane/SMB2PracticeMod/doc/building.md

 ## Install devkitPro

-devkitPro is a gcc-based compiler suite for Gamecube and other consoles.
+devkitPro is a gcc-based compiler suite for GameCube and other consoles.

 1. Download devkitPro-pacman from here: https://github.com/devkitPro/pacman/releases
 2. Install the downloaded .deb: `sudo dpkg -i devkitpro-pacman.amd64.deb`